 Jesus explained it this way,

 Greater love has no one than this, that someone lay down his life for his friends.
 (John 15:13)

-As you think about love this Valentine's Day, you don't have to jump in front of a bus for someone to show your love.
-You don't have to take a bullet.
-You don't even have to have a Valentine.
-You can show a little love by simply finding a way to put someone else's needs or desires above your own.
-I think we can all do that.
+As you think about love this Valentine’s Day, you don’t have to jump in front of a bus for someone to show your love.
+You don’t have to take a bullet.
+You don’t even need to have a Valentine.
+You can show a little love by simply putting someone else’s needs or desires above your own.